BlaineDev/431-classes-2022/class23/README.md

 ## Remaining Tasks (other than Project B)

 1. Our final Minute Paper (after Class 23) is due Wednesday 2022-12-07, and will be **posted by class time**.
-2. [Lab X](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labX.md) is due Monday 2022-12-12 at Noon.
+2. (*optional*) [Lab X](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labX.md) is due Monday 2022-12-12 at Noon.
-3. Should you want Dr. Love to regrade one (or more) of Labs 1-7, please be sure to fill out the [Lab Regrade Request Form](https://bit.ly/431-2022-lab-regrade-requests), which is also due Monday 2022-12-12 at Noon.
+3. (*optional*) Should you want Dr. Love to regrade one (or more) of Labs 1-7, please be sure to fill out the [Lab Regrade Request Form](https://bit.ly/431-2022-lab-regrade-requests), which is also due Monday 2022-12-12 at Noon.

 ## Project B Tasks